Home Compare MTSI vs QXO

 MACOM Technology Solutions Holdings vs QXO: Which Stock Looks Stronger in 2026?

-QXO holds the cleaner structural position, with the lead spread across valuation and growth.
+QXO holds the cleaner structural position, with the lead spread across growth and valuation.
 MACOM Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, MACOM Technology Solutions carries the stronger setup — intact trend against QXO's broken trend.
 That leaves a split case: the structural lead stays with QXO, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 Trajectory Similarity